mhynson/seasonality/README.md

 ## Overview

 The Stock Seasonality App allows users to enter a ticker symbol for any stock and view the stock's monthly and weekly seasonality.
-The app uses the past 5 years of data by default but will eventually allow the user to configure a different amount of time (e.g., 2 years, 20 years, 10 years, etc.).
-The monthly seasonality displays each of the 12 months, the average percent change for the month, and the probability that the stock price will go up for each month.
-The weekly seasonality displays data for each of the 52 weeks in a year and includes the average percent change and the probability that the stock price will go up for each week.
+The app uses the past 5 years of data by default and also allows the user to configure a different amount of time (between 1 and 50 years).
+There are two levels of seasonality available: monthly and weekly.

+Each seasonality result displays:

+- probability that the stock price will go up for each month
+- average percent change for the month
+- drawdown percentage for each month

+There are also pages to display the best and worst weeks and months for a given stock.

+Note that all symbols are based on those used by Yahoo Finance.

 ## Objectives